Developer-BT/DietXML/README.md

 ```

-Now we demonstrate the a key strength of DietXML.
+Now we demonstrate a key strength of DietXML.
 We can simply update the String definition of the schema and the parent attributes will implicitly be added.

 ``` csharp